 There are many hundreds of microbial-based bioproducts.
 Each is advertised to have one or more effects on crops and soils.
 The current interface contains only a subset of microbial-based bioproducts.
 Each product in the database has five characteristics.
-One, it was included in the Organic Materials Review Institute (OMRI) Products List issued on February 13, 2017.
+One, it was included in the Organic Materials Review Institute (OMRI) Products List issued on July 31, 2017.
 Two, based on label contents, it contains at least one type of living or dormant microbe.
 Third, its primary advertised use is to enhance plant growth.
-Fourth, the product can be found at the manufacturer’s website.
-Finally, the product was permitted for use in the U.S. at some point between November 7, 2016 and February 13, 2017.
+Finally, the product can be found at the manufacturer’s website.
 Products lacking any of these characteristics are excluded.
 For example, products derived from but NOT containing microbes are excluded.
 Products advertised primarily to prevent or stop disease or pest issues are excluded.
 Information is incomplete for some products; information will be added as it becomes available and as resources allow.
 Product listings will be updated periodically as resources allow.

 Other Essential Facts about the Database and its Use: